OpenTreeOfLife/phylesystem-api/docs/README.md

 merge (and subsequent PUTs) succeed, then the WIP should be able to merge to the master branch (resulting in the deletion of the WIP).

-Clients of the API need never refer to the WIP names.
+Clients of the Phylesystem API need never refer to the WIP names.
 All communication about versions happens via SHA values.
 However, they are returned in the `branch2sha` map from GET so that the curation client can remind the curator of any WIPs that they have started but